A Horrocks-type theorem for even orthogonal $K_2$: Preliminaries

 in which $h = \{ -, X \}_{\alpha}$ and the vertical map is an isomorphism by Matsumoto's theorem.
 Notice that the diagonal map is split by the obvious residue homomorphism and therefore is injective.
 This, in turn, implies that $h$ is also injective.
-The assertion of the lemma now follows from~\cite[Satz~3]{Hur77} which asserts that for a nonsymplectic $\Phi$ one has $\K_2(\Phi, k[X, X\inv]) = \mathrm{Im}(h) \oplus \K_2(\Phi, k)$.
+For $\Phi \neq \rG_2$ the assertion of the lemma follows from~\cite[Satz~3]{Hur77} which asserts that for a nonsymplectic $\Phi\neq\rG_2$ one has $\K_2(\Phi, k[X, X\inv]) = \mathrm{Im}(h) \oplus \K_2(\Phi, k)$.
+To obtain the assertion in the case $\Phi = \rG_2$ repeat the proof of~\cite[Satz~3]{Hur77} using \cite[Corollary~6]{AM88} instead of \cite[Korollar~4]{Hur77}.

 Consider now the case when $\Phi$ is symplectic.
 In this case the assertion of the lemma is just a reformulation of~\cite[Theorem~B]{MR91}, which asserts that for $\ell \geq 1$ one has $\K_2(\rC_\ell, k[X, X\inv]) \cong \K_2(\rC_\ell, k) \oplus P(k)$, where $P(k)$ is the set $k^\times \times I^2(k)$ with the group structure given by